olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 now we can pass as many events as we want to the Base Input and the events would be bind to the root input element.

-5. **Dynamic attrributes**: <br>
+5. **Dynamic attributes**: <br>
-   In Vue attributes declared on an element if not declared as a prop is automatically inherited by the root element of the component, so let's say we have this
+   Attributes specified on an element but not declared as a prop are automatically inherited by the root element of the component, so let's say we have this

 ```vue
 <!-- BaseInput.vue -->